 John Botica is a pebble mosaic artist and designer residing in Auckland, New Zealand.
 He has been involved in many projects in both the private and public domain, domestically as well as internationally.
 As a former tennis professional turned pebble mosaic artist, he discovered the greatest passion of his life: from his point of view, pebble mosaics have awakened a giant within him: “I live in utmost ecstasy every day of my life being able to pursue this medium of expression”, John says.
 He’s made it his mission is to place enormous importance on improving his art throughout each of his consecutive projects.
 “To feel that one’s own existence does portray a portion of significance is a valid reason to pursue art.
 I encourage you to join me on this magnificent journey of mosaic art in general.”

 Bio coming soon.
 Website http://valeriemcgarrymosaics.com

-The volunteers to date helping to make the symposium happen are Noula Diamantopoulos (NSW), Sue Leitch (TAS), Luna Cameron-Parrish (VIC), Helen Harman (VIC), Caitlin Hughes (NSW), Marian Shapiro (NSW), David Lacey (NSW) and Sitara Morgenster (Far North, NZ).
+The volunteers to date helping to make the symposium happen are Noula Diamantopoulos (NSW), Sue Leitch (TAS), Luna Cameron-Parrish (VIC), Helen Harman (VIC), Caitlin Hepworth (NSW), Marian Shapiro (NSW), David Lacey (NSW) and Sitara Morgenster (NZ).